For showtimes, click here.

-Director Otto Preminger, however, decided to independently produce the film and released it without approval.
+Director Otto Preminger, however, was determined to make this film.
+So, he decided to independently produce an adaptation and release it without their approval.
 Despite the controversy, the film was a success and earned Frank Sinatra another Academy Award nomination.

 Below Sinatra, Preminger, and Kim Novak remember The Man with the Golden Arm.